taw00/dashcore-rpm/README.md

-# NOTE: FIGHTING THROUGH DEPENDENCY ISSUES AT THE MOMENT.
-APOLOGIES.

 Note, if you are looking for the "blessed" binaries (tested and runnable versions) built from the the source RPM packages described below, you can find them
 here: [Dash Core for Fedora Linux, CentOS, and RHEL](https://gist.github.com/taw00/b2382aaabb321b0cf9ce104185e1b3b7).